ImperialCollegeLondon/rcds_introduction_sampling_hypothesis_testing/README.md

 This course provides an introduction to the field of probability, statistical theory of sampling, parameter estimation and hypothesis testing.
 The course is organized in six chapters, covering the following topics.

+# Roadmap of the course

+## Chapter 1 - Introduction to probability & random variables

-- Chapter 1: Introduction to probability & random variables.
+- Introduction to probability & random variables.
+- Discrete probability distributions.
+- Continuous probability distributions.

-- Chapter 2: Sampling from a distribution & confidence intervals.
+## Chapter 2: The Central Limit Theorem & confidence intervals

+- The Central Limit Theorem.
+- Confidence intervals.
+- The z distribution and student's t distribution.

-- Chapter 3: Introduction to hypothesis testing.
+## Chapter 3: Introduction to hypothesis testing.

+- Introduction to Hypothesis testing.
+- Null and alternative hypothesis.
+- Significance and p-values.

 ## Setup